novaprova/novaprova/doc/manual/porting.rst

 The platform specific code is contained in the C++ namespace ``np::spiegel::platform`` and is implemented in ``.cxx`` files in the directory ``np/spiegel/platform/``.
-This follows the usual Novaprova convention where namespaces and directories have exactly the same shape.
+This follows the usual NovaProva convention where namespaces and directories have exactly the same shape.

 Generally there will be two platform specific files, one containing code which